pippim/pippim.github.io/index.md

-The TOC (Table of Contents) and Navigation Bar Buttons (which navigate between sections) you create for blog posts are identical to the TOC and buttons you see on this page.
+The TOC (Table of Contents) and Navigation Bar Buttons (which navigate between sections) you create for blog posts are identical to the TOC and Navigation Bars you see on this page.

-The criteria for when and how the TOC and navigation buttons appear is almost identical.
-The code for both is show below:
+The criteria for when and how the TOC and navigation buttons appear are similar.
+The python global variables for both are show below:

 ``` python